rahulhaque/dumpon/README.md

 # Dumpon 🗑️ Go HTTP Request Dump Server

 **Dumpon** is a simple HTTP request dump server written in Go.
-It listens for  prints details such as request URL, method, headers, parameters, body and file uploads to the console.
+It listens for requests and prints them in details such as request URL, method, headers, parameters, body and file uploads to the console in a nicer format.

 ## Notes